 - Open Sessions

 Developed based on over four years of NIST phishing training data, the NIST Phish Scale is a DIY method for rating human phishing detection difficulty—key to understanding variability in phishing click rates.
 This talk will cover why end-users click, why it’s important to understand phishing detection difficulty, and how to use the NIST Phish Scale.
 Understanding what emails your end-users are susceptible to will help you better defend against phishing attacks in the wild.11:30 am[Panel] Threat Landscape in Flux: Emerging ThreatsVice President, Western and LATAM Sales, EntrustSr.
-Technical Product Manager, ArmisCISO, Gates CorporationSr.
+Technical Product Manager, ArmisCISO, The Anschutz CorporationSr.
 Security Architect, Check Point Software TechnologiesRegistration Level:

 11:30 am - 12:15 pm